hanjinliu/impy/README.md

 ## Napari Interface

-`impy.window` has methods for better interface with the image viewer `napari`.
+`impy.window` has methods for better interface between images and `napari`.

-- `add` &rarr; Add any objects (images, labels, points, ...) to viewer.
+- Add any objects (images, labels, points, ...) to the viewer by `ip.window.add(...)`.
+- Return all the manually selected layers by `layers = ip.window.selection`.
+- Crop selected images at the edge of the viewer window by key-binding `Ctrl+Shift+X`.
-- `shapes_to_labels` &rarr; Convert manually drawn shapes into `Label`, and label the front image.
+- Convert manually drawn shapes into `Label`, and label the front image by `ip.window.shapes_to_labels()`.
-- `points_to_frames` &rarr; Convert manually spotted points into `AxesFrame`.
+- Convert manually spotted points into `AxesFrame` by `ip.window.points_to_frames()`.
-- `crop_front_image` &rarr; Crop the front image at the edge of the viewer window.
+- Run `ImgArray`'s method inside viewers, in the docked widget.
+- Select viewers or create a new viewer by such as `ip.window["viewer_name"].add(...)`.

-`napari` is now under development itself so I'll add more and more functions (I'm looking forward to grouping image layers).
+`napari` is now under development itself so I'll add more and more functions (I'm especially looking forward to grouping image layers).

 ## Integrating Your Own Functions